Updated April 2026

 Good.
 Now here’s the very same text, set to video by Koos Dekker, via CulturalOil.
 Click on the image below to view the video:

-Which version do YOU remember more?
+Which version of that monolog do YOU remember more?
 Which one is more persuasive?
 Which is more pervasive?

-You’ve probably experienced something like this yourself: people remember almost nothing you tell them in writing, but they’ll recall nearly everything they saw in a video 3 months ago.
-I’m not being anecdotal here, there’s a ton of scientific and academic evidence for this.
-It’s how our brains work, and it’s costing you more than you realize.
+You’ve probably experienced something like this yourself: people remember almost nothing you tell them in writing, but they’ll recall nearly everything they saw in a video they watched 3 months ago.
+This isn’t just me being anecdotal, there’s a ton of scientific and academic evidence for this.
+It’s how the human brain works.
+From an evolutionary biology perspective, we’re pre-disposed to pay more attention to things that move than things that don’t since, back in the day, the thing that moves might well be a thing that’s looking to kill and/or eat us.
+OK, today that doesn’t happen anywhere as often, but that innate human reaction is still costing business owners and marketing managers far more than they realize.

 Many businesspeople still treat video like it’s some nice-to-have marketing garnish.
-It’s as though it’s parsley on your entrée – nobody really gives a stuff if it wasn’t there.
+It’s as though it’s a piece of parsley on your plate – nobody would really give a stuff if it wasn’t there.

-The problem with this kind of outdated thinking is that we’ve collectively forgotten a basic truth about how we communicate.
-Over millennia, we evolved to process moving pictures and sounds, as well as abstract symbols on pages.
-There’s an evolutionary reason for this.
+The problem with this kind of outdated thinking is that we’ve collectively forgotten a basic truth about how we and human beings communicate.
+Over millennia, we evolved to process moving pictures and sounds, as well as abstract symbols on pages, and there’s an evolutionary reason for this.

 Humans are not the rational creatures we like to think we are.
 For most of our evolutionary history, the things we saw and heard carried immediate consequences.
 You could be taking a pleasant stroll in the jungle, and fail to notice the sabre-toothed tiger that’s about to tear you to pieces.